 All presentations and group discussions will be conducted live in Zoom.
 Links for each session will be sent out ahead of time.

-Auditors and Full Attendees alike will be able to submit questions via chat following Keynotes and Panel Discussions.
+Participants and Guests will be able to submit questions following Keynotes and Panel Discussions.

-Special topics and social sessions will be available for Ful Attendees in the afternoons and evenings throughout the seminar.
+Special topics and social sessions will be available in the afternoons and evenings throughout the seminar.
 These will vary in size and duration.

 The Hildebrand Project’s annual Summer Seminar is an intensive immersion program in the philosophy of Dietrich von Hildebrand.
 Since 2011, it has brought together students, scholars, and professionals who wish to understand the contributions of Hildebrand and the broader traditions he represents (notably Christian personalism and realist phenomenology) in addressing both perennial and pressing philosophical questions.
 We’re excited to continue the annual seminar in a virtual format.